wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

 ## Coding Plan & Methods
 Describe perceived obstacles and challenges, and how you plan to overcome them.
 ###Coding objective:
-A Flowchart Creator Class which is merged into pipeline base class.
+A Flowchart Creator API which is merged into pipeline base class.
 ###dependencies
 ####[Graphviz](http://www.graphviz.org)
 Graphviz is open source graph visualization software.
 Graph visualization is a way of representing structural information as diagrams of abstract graphs and networks.
 It has important applications in networking, bioinformatics,  software engineering, database and web design, machine learning, and in visual interfaces for other technical domains.